AdobeDocs/campaign-classic-learn.en/help/sending-messages/fatigue-management/fatigue-management-using-filters.md

 level: Experienced
 exl-id: c6fcdaa9-75ae-4975-9463-ca32a2ae849a
 ---
-# Setting up fatigue management using pre defined filters
+# Setting up fatigue management using predefined filters

 Fatigue management controls frequency and quantity of messaging to avoid over-solicitation of recipients.
-If you do not have the campaign optimization module in your campaign instance, you may configure a predefined filter that will filter the target population by the number of messages received.
+If you do not have the campaign optimization module in your campaign instance, you may configure a predefined filter that filters the target population by the number of messages received.

 This video explains how to implement fatigue management in Adobe Campaign Classic by using filters.